 Two-year export program provides resources to support international business expansion

-RICHMOND - The Virginia Economic Development Partnership (VEDP) today announced the acceptance of a Fairfax County company, Cvent, into its two-year Virginia Leaders in Export Trade (VALET) program.
+RICHMOND — The Virginia Economic Development Partnership (VEDP) today announced the acceptance of INIT Innovations in Transportation Inc., a City of Chesapeake company, into its two-year Virginia Leaders in Export Trade (VALET) program.
 The VALET program assists companies in the Commonwealth that are committed to international exporting as a growth strategy.
 To participate, each business must meet both quantitative and qualitative selection criteria.
 Participating firms are chosen based on their dedication to growing export sales.
-To date, 335 Virginia companies have been accepted to participate in the VALET program.
+To date, 348 Virginia companies have been accepted to participate in the VALET program.

-“The VALET program puts participating companies on the fast track to international business growth by connecting them with the necessary tools for successful international sales,” said Paul Grossman, Vice President of International Trade.
-“We are happy to welcome Cvent into the VALET Program and look forward to working with them over the course of the next two years.”
+“The VALET program puts participating companies on the fast track to international business growth by connecting them with the necessary tools for successful international sales,” said Stephanie Agee, Vice President of International Trade.
+“We are excited to welcome INIT into the VALET Program and look forward to working with them over the course of the next two years.”